ketrinh/LyriaBot/README.md

 #LyriaBot
-A Discord bot used to search articles on gbf.wiki using discord.js
+A Discord bot to aid crews in the game Granblue Fantasy.
+Included Functionality includes a search for gbf.wiki, and a way to collect honors for Guild Wars

-dependencies: nodemw, discord.js
+Dependencies: nodemw, discord.js, googleapis

-Planned Functionality: Record Guild War honors to a Google Spreadsheet
+Requires you to run on your own computer.